yvoronoy/restore.sh/README.md

-# restore.sh
+# Magento Support Restore Script
-Magento Support Restore Script
+~/bin/restore.sh

 This script is designed to be run from folder with Magento dumps.
 It restores dump files created by Magento Support module or backup.sh script: